Expand

 Considering a subsidiary impairment loss at the consolidated level

 Subsidiary A is issuing standalone financial statements.
 Subsidiary A has goodwill of $300 million.
 At Parent X, Subsidiary A and Subsidiary B combine to form one reporting unit, which includes goodwill of $300 million (all Subsidiary A goodwill).
-Based on the completion of step one of the annual goodwill impairment test at Parent X, no goodwill impairment is indicated.
+Based on the completion of the annual quantitative goodwill impairment test at Parent X, no goodwill impairment is indicated.

 As a result of completion of the goodwill impairment tests at Subsidiary A, a goodwill impairment loss of $100 million is determined.